cobblau/scripts/service/README.md

-### this is a demo scripts which used to controll your process as a system service.
+this is a demo scripts can be used to make your process as a system service.